Originally published on March 6, 2020, updated August 24, 2021

 Here is an example of an Amazon Request a Review email in Spanish:

 These professionally translated options (available in Dutch, French, German, Italian, Polish, Portuguese, Spanish, Swedish, and Turkish) are very useful, but unfortunately, there is no easy international template for your product listings.
-That's where a native speaker who understands the nuances of the market can really benefit your business.
+That's where a native speaker who understands the nuances of the market can benefit your business.

 Languages are complex and many words can have different meanings depending on the context.
 Some text may not even translate well into that language and need to be completely adjusted to make sense.